 The correct method to start such a pre-configured daemon process depends on the actual operating system you are running LISTSERV Maestro on.
-For many UNIX^M variants, the following command, issued by the root user, will start the LISTSERV Maestro daemon process (under the assumption that the daemon script has been installed correctly):
+For many UNIXTM variants, the following command, issued by the root user, will start the LISTSERV Maestro daemon process (under the assumption that the daemon script has been installed correctly):

+'''

-root@host:> /etc/init.d/lsoft-maestro start
+/etc/init.d/lsoft-maestro start

+'''

-(Note, that even though the daemon is started by the root user, the server is actually executed under the account of the configured run-user, which may be different than the root user.)
+Note: Even though the daemon is started by the root user, the server is actually executed under the account of the configured run-user, which may be different than the root user.

-4.2.2 Start as Console Application
+4.1.2 Start as Console Application

-To start LISTSERV Maestro as a console application, you need to be logged in either as the configured run-user (see above) or as the root user.
-Change to the commands subfolder of the installation target folder and issue the following command:
+To start LISTSERV Maestro as a console application, you need to be logged in either as the configured run-user (see Appendix C for details) or as the root user.

+Execute the following command: